-- Cutie Pie had gone to the planet called Quta-Pi for initiation. - he was an adolescent who ran out from his own planet to experience and encounter complex situations. so that he may return with the maturity of a man. - Thus Qutar-Pi was not Ch-sai's original home he merely chanced to be there for getting exposed to dangerous situations. - 18.
-Objective: To test extrapolation of the text.
+- Cutie Pie had gone to the planet called Quta-Pi on an initiation. - he was an adolescent who went from his own planet to experience and encounter complex situations. so that he may return with the maturity of a man. - Thus Quta-Pi was not Ch-tsal's original home he merely chanced to be there for getting exposed to dangerous situations.

+18. Objective : To test extrapolation of the text.